-Flat bread is generally used to accompany Indian dishes or to scoop up the gravy from a stew or casserole, but this yummy recipe is perfect on it's own.
-Drizzle my Garlic and Coriander Flat Bread with a little avocado oil or dip into a mixture of avocado oil, balsamic vinegar, and a pinch of sea salt.
-Yum, Yum!!
-I also have a nut-free option for those with allergies, see notes below.
+Flatbread is generally used to accompany dishes that have a sauce or gravy for dipping, but this delicious recipe is also perfect on its own.
+Drizzle the flatbread with a little avocado oil and some coriander leaves or dip into a mixture of oil, balsamic vinegar and a pinch of sea salt.
+I also have an option for those allergic to nuts and eggs, see notes below.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

-Preheat oven to 180c and line two baking trays with baking paper.
+Preheat oven to 180c (fan-forced) and line two baking trays with baking paper.

-To a large bowl, add almond meal, arrowroot flour, baking soda and salt.
+Add the almond meal, arrowroot, baking soda and salt to a large bowl.
 Stir to mix and remove any lumps.

-To each lined tray, add four portions of batter.
-Roughly two very heaped tablespoons for each of the eight portions of flat bread.
-Use the back of a spoon to flatten and spread out batter into a round shape, approximately 11 - 12 cms in diameter.
+Add four equal portions of the batter to each lined tray.
+Roughly two heaped tablespoons for each of the eight portions of flatbread.
+Use the back of a spoon to flatten and spread out the batter into rounds, approximately 11 - 12 cms in diameter.

 Bake for 15 minutes or until the tops are firm and bottoms are lightly brown (there will only be a slight colour change on top).

-Serve with avocado oil drizzled on top or dip into a mixture of avocado oil, balsamic vinegar and a little sea salt.
+Serve drizzled with avocado oil and a sprinkling of chopped coriander leaves, or dip into a mixture of oil, balsamic vinegar and sea salt.

 Arrowroot is a herb, the roots are cultivated for its starch properties.
 It is used in my recipes as a thickener and I also like combining it with almond meal to produce a much lighter texture, more like a gluten flour.
 I find the starch helps to bind the ingredients together.
 You can substitute tapioca flour, which is made from the dried roots of the cassava plant.
 Tapioca can be used in baking, it has a slightly sweet flavour.
 However, I do not recommend thickening with tapioca, as it has a stretchy, gummy texture.
 Supermarkets only sell in very small containers, which is not cost effective.
 Purchase from baking specialty stores, health food stores or online. ( When substituting for cornflour in recipes, 2 teaspoons arrowroot = 1 tablespoon cornflour/starch).